cjber/tweet-classification/README.md

 unstructured nature and high volume, it is challenging to extract key information from these continuous data streams.
-This paper compares the ability to identify relevant flood related Tweets between a deep neural classiciation model and a simple rule-based classification.
-Results show that the classification model out-performs the rule-based approach, particularly in avoiding false-negatives, at the time-cost of labelling and training the model.
+This paper compares the ability to identify relevant flood related Tweets between a deep neural classification model known as a transformer, and a simple rule-based classification.
+Results show that the classification model out-performs the rule-based approach, at the time-cost of labelling and training the model.

 ## Description